"

 Overview

 Only one day after she voluntarily reported to authorities in 2008 that her two-year-old daughter Caylee was missing, Casey Anthony was taken into custody for child neglect.
 The following day, cadaver dogs responded to the scent of human flesh in Anthony’s car.
-In the criminal trial that followed, and which was broadcast nearly every day on a cable television network, Anthony was found not guilty in the death of her young daughter.
-She was, however, found guilty of making false and misleading statements to investigators.
-That conviction was subsequently overturned, after Casey Anthony had served about ten days in jail.
-To this day, no one has been convicted in the death of Caylee, or was her body ever found (“Casey Anthony Trial Fast Facts,” 2022).
+In the criminal trial that followed—and which was broadcast nearly every day on a cable television network—Anthony was found not guilty in the death of her young daughter.
+She was found guilty of making false and misleading statements to investigators, but that conviction was subsequently overturned after Casey Anthony had served about 10 days in jail.
+To this day, no one has been convicted for Caylee’s death, and her body has never been found (“Casey Anthony Trial Fast Facts,” 2022).

 The heartbreak of this story is overwhelming.
 What led to Caylee’s death?
-Who was responsible, and, more importantly, how could someone commit such a heinous crime against an innocent child?
-How could family, friends, and indeed, investigators, ever receive some level of closure?
-Finally, how can society be ensured that a measure of accountability for Caylee’s demise will ever be found?
+Who was responsible and, more importantly, how could someone commit such a heinous crime against an innocent child?
+How could family, friends, and even investigators ever receive some level of closure?
+Finally, how can society be assured that there will be a measure of accountability for Caylee’s demise?

-The fascination that humans have with crime is complex and not easy for those who don’t share an interest in true-crime stories to comprehend.
-There are those who pore over every detail of investigations and trials, however, in an attempt to understand why people do bad things to one another.
-Taking a multi-faceted approach of the societal, psychological, and criminal aspects of such crimes are the focus of this chapter–the criminologists and the services they provide in the criminal justice system.
+The fascination that humans have with crime is complex and not easy for those who do not share an interest in true crime stories to comprehend.
+There are those who pore over every detail of investigations and trials in an attempt to understand why people do bad things to one another.
+Taking a multifaceted approach that includes an examination of the societal, psychological, and criminal aspects of such crimes is the focus of this chapter, specifically, the criminologists and the services they provide in the criminal justice system.

 A vehicle rear seat, gray in color, has many fragments of broken glass on it, indicative of a break-in from outside the vehicle.
 Loose seat belts are also visible.